ghpham25/ghpham25/README.md

 - ⚡ Fun fact: ...
 -->

+⚡ I'm a Computer Science and Mathematics double major at Colby College.
+I've developed tools for education and accessibility, including VR and AI/ML solutions.
+Currently, I'm an AI Engineer Intern for an educational non-profit in Tanzania, creating a quiz-generation AI chatbot for their mobile applications.

-I'm a Computer Science major with a passion for Mathematics.
-In my free time, I play guitar, read, and watch Big Bang Theory.
+🌱 In my free time, I enjoy Kpop, traveling, reading, cooking, and playing badminton!

-About me:

-👯 In my most recent job, I mentored in SureStart AI Trailblazer program that helped students from diverse backgrounds get into AI.

-🌱 I'm currently building a web app that promotes creative writing leveraging OpenAI API, React, and Express, and I'm working on building an NLP model that can categorize English vocabulary for second language learning purposes!

-🔭 I'm currently looking to intern as a Software Engineer or Data Analyst in Summer 2024!

-😄 I love collaborating while learning from other people.
-My current role model: Amanda Stent and Chip Huyen.

-Feel free to contact me via email: giangphamhuong0@gmail.com!
-I'd love to find more teammates who share the same interests in my projects.
-Let's learn together!
+Feel free to reach out: giangphamhuong0@gmail.com